DejanVukas/ReadTheDocsProject/DWDM/Introduction.rst

 Has a much smaller core size, 8-10 micro meters.
 It prevents other modes from propagating along the fiber cable.

-Can easily transmit a signal several thousends kilometers (with appropriate amplification), without requiring regeneration.
+Can easily transmit a signal several thousands kilometers (with appropriate amplification), without requiring regeneration.

 Typlically supports distances of ~80km even without amplification.